-Danny Evans is the BXSCC’s Vice Chair and manager of the Youth Ambassadors Program.
+Danny Evans is the BXSCC’s Vice Chair, the manager of the Youth Ambassadors Program, and a chaperone for the 2019 program.
 Danny was the chaperone for the 2018 program.
 He has served as a WorldTeach and Chinese Red Cross volunteer.
 For WorldTeach, he was named Teacher of the Year for Changsha, Hunan Province, China because of the students’ achievements and for serving as an international ambassador for delegations.
 As a Chinese Red Cross volunteer, he assisted seniors with medical support in underprivileged areas.
 Since his return from China, he has been committed to providing study-aboard programs for high school students, encouraging them to pursue careers in China affairs.

 Yu-San (Trista) Lai is a high school Chinese teacher in Baltimore City.
 She has six years of teaching experience including summer intensive programs in Indiana University and PiB (Princeton in Beijing).
 Trista was selected as a cultural exchange student to study in Ohio in 2009 and has volunteered in northern Thailand and rural tribal village in eastern Taiwan and other community events.
 Trista has extensive experiences in organizing cultural excursions, overseeing the tasks, and planning various events.